Cost of Living in Washington, DC 2022

 For example, a 40-year-old non-smoker bringing in $30,000 annually could expect to pay a monthly premium of $324 for the second-lowest-cost health insurance plan in Washington, DC.

-This is before tax credits are applied.
-It would result in a yearly rate of $3,888.
+Of course, this rate is before tax credits are applied, resulting in a yearly rate of $3,888.

 However, your circumstances may be very different from the example provided.
 So, it's best to do your research and shop around before making a final decision about your health insurance costs.
 Compare plans for individuals and families via DC's health plan comparison tool.